Gfrim/internalNewsletterPod/newfeatures.md

-# Automated Content Ingestion for NewsFlash AI
+# Automated Content Ingestion for NewsFlash

-This document outlines how to connect external services like Google Drive and Mattermost to your NewsFlash AI application.
+This document outlines how to connect external services like Google Drive and Mattermost to your NewsFlash application.
 The goal is to automate the process of capturing valuable information (meeting notes, transcripts, key conversations) and adding it to your central knowledge repository.

 All automations will use the secure `/api/ingest` endpoint built into the application.